unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-UseDataTemplates.md

 As you can see, just the `.Bind()` method is used to bind the current item to the `Text` property of the `TextBlock` control.

-With that we have a simple page that will search for results and display them on a `ListView`, using MVVM.
+And with that we have a simple page that will search for results and display them on a `ListView`, using MVVM.